Part 1

 This year, Santa brought little Bobby Tables a set of wires and bitwise logic gates!
 Unfortunately, little Bobby is a little under the recommended age range, and he needs help assembling the circuit.Each wire has an identifier (some lowercase letters) and can carry a 16-bit signal (a number from

-0
+0 to 65535).

 A signal is provided to each wire by a gate, another wire, or some